radrich/richarmstrong.net/_workouts/random-words.md

 ---
 title: "Random Words"
 subtitle: "Pick a Random Word & Doodle It"
-desc: "Doodle one of these random words.
+description: "Doodle one of these random words.
 Or a combination of the words."
 background_color: "#f5483b"
 color: "white"
 image: "img/random-words-workout-thumb.gif"